coding-socks/matroska/cmd/mkc/README.md

 ## Introduction

-`mkc` stands for "Matroska Command".
+`mkc` stands for "Matroska CLI".
 The name of the command follows the logic of the extension naming used for Matroska files.
 The most used extensions are `mkv` "Matroska Video", `mka` "Matroska Audio", and `mks` "Matroska Subtitle".

 This library is based on the version of [RFC 9559][rfc9559] and the 10th iteration of [draft-ietf-cellar-codec][draft-ietf-cellar-codec-14].
 None of these documents reached ["Internet Standard"](https://datatracker.ietf.org/html/rfc2026#section-4.1.3) status yet.